Massolari/lsp-auto-setup.nvim/README.md

 - Automatically detects and configures LSP servers based on available executables
 - Allows custom configuration for each server
 - Provides options to exclude specific servers
+- Cache server names to avoid re-scanning on subsequent calls

 ## Requirements